ese5160/final-project-a07g-a14g-t31-solo/A07G_README.md

 Communication failures between the MCU and sensors.
 Wi-Fi transmission errors (e.g., lost connection).
 When an error occurs, the device shall notify the user via the app and optionally trigger an LED or buzzer alert.

+# 2. Understanding the starter code

+1. What does InitializeSerialConsole() do?
+What is cbufRx and cbufTx?
+What type of data structure is it?

+InitializeSerialConsole() sets up the UART interface and registers its read/write callbacks.
+Specifically, it:

+Initializes two circular buffers: cbufRx for receiving and cbufTx for transmitting.

+Configures the SERCOM module (USART) to 115200 baud, 8N1 format.

+Sets up the interrupt callbacks for reading and writing.

+Begins an asynchronous read operation to capture the first UART character. cbufRx and cbufTx are both of type cbuf_handle_t.
+They are handles to circular (ring) buffers, which are data structures that efficiently store and manage continuous streams of data in a FIFO manner.

+2. How are cbufRx and cbufTx initialized?
+Where is the library that defines them?
+(Please list the .c file they come from.)

+They are initialized using the function circular_buf_init() in InitializeSerialConsole(): cbufRx = circular_buf_init((uint8_t *)rxCharacterBuffer, RX_BUFFER_SIZE);
+cbufTx = circular_buf_init((uint8_t *)txCharacterBuffer, TX_BUFFER_SIZE);

+These buffers are implemented via a custom circular buffer library.
+The function circular_buf_init() is defined in the file: circular_buffer.c

+3. Where are the character arrays where the RX and TX characters are being stored at the end?
+Please mention their name and size.

+The character arrays used as backing stores for the circular buffers are:

+rxCharacterBuffer[512] — for storing received UART characters.

+txCharacterBuffer[512] — for storing characters to be transmitted.

+Each buffer is 512 bytes in size.

+4. Where are the interrupts for UART character received and UART character sent defined?

+The USART interrupt callbacks are registered in the function configure_usart_callbacks() in SerialConsole.c: usart_register_callback(&usart_instance, usart_write_callback, USART_CALLBACK_BUFFER_TRANSMITTED);
+usart_register_callback(&usart_instance, usart_read_callback, USART_CALLBACK_BUFFER_RECEIVED);

+The actual callback functions are defined as:

+void usart_read_callback(struct usart_module *const usart_module);

+void usart_write_callback(struct usart_module *const usart_module);

+5. What are the callback functions that are called when:

+a.
+A character is received (RX)?

+usart_read_callback(struct usart_module *const usart_module)

+b.
+A character has been sent (TX)?

+usart_write_callback(struct usart_module *const usart_module)

+6. Explain what is being done on each of these two callbacks and how they relate to cbufRx and cbufTx.

+usart_read_callback (RX):
+This function is currently marked as TODO in the starter code, but it is meant to be called when a character has been received via UART.
+In the complete version, it should:

+Store latestRx into the cbufRx buffer using circular_buf_put().

+Restart the usart_read_buffer_job() to continuously receive the next character.

+Optionally notify the CLI thread (via semaphore or task notification) that a new character is available.

+usart_write_callback (TX):
+This function is already implemented.
+It:

+Checks if there are more characters in cbufTx.

+If so, pops the next character using circular_buf_get() and restarts the UART transmission using usart_write_buffer_job().

+This mechanism ensures a seamless circular buffer-based UART system where RX characters are added to cbufRx and TX characters are pulled from cbufTx.